 Tea

-This beverage is obtained from the infusion in hot water of dried leaves from a plant native to Asia, the tea tree, orCamellia sinensis.
-Note that the fresh leaves of theCamellia sinensis are not consumable.
-There are four main categories of tea: black tea, green tea, oolong tea, and white tea.
-The transformation process of the leaves of this plant makes it possible to differentiate them.
+This beverage is made by infusing dried leaves from a plant native to Asia, the tea plant, or Camellia sinensis.
+Note that the fresh leaves of the Camellia sinensis are not consumable.
+There are four main categories of tea : black tea, green tea, oolong tea and white tea.
+The way the leaves of this plant are processed distinguishes them.

 Green tea (unfermented)

-- Nutritional characteristics:
+- Nutritional information :

-- Caffeine content, 25 to 45 mg per 250 ml cup of green tea.
+- Caffeine content, from 25 to 45 mg per 250 ml cup of green tea.

 Black tea (fully fermented)

-- Nutritional characteristics:
+- Nutritional information :

-- Caffeine content, 43 to 50 mg per 250 ml cup of black tea.
+- Caffeine content: 43 to 50 mg per 250 ml cup of black tea.

 Oolong tea (partially fermented)

-- Nutritional characteristics:
+- Nutritional information :

-- Caffeine content, 25-45mg per 250ml cup of oolong tea.
+- Caffeine content: 25 to 45 mg per 250 ml cup of oolong tea.

-White tea (unfermented or very little)
+White tea (unfermented or very lightly fermented)

-- Nutritional characteristics:
+- Nutritional information :

 - Slightly higher polyphenol content than green teas.

-- Caffeine content, 25 to 45mg per 250ml cup of white tea.
+- Caffeine content, from 25 to 45mg per 250 ml cup of white tea.

 Tea contains caffeine (theine) and is rich in polyphenols including catechins and theaflavins.

-tea and caffeine
+Tea and caffeine

 Tea and its benefits

-Green tea and cardiovascular disease
+Green tea and cardiovascular diseases

 Green tea and oral health